 Doing well in your studies is key to getting into University.
 Below are some of our top tip on how to study for exams and how to do well in years 8-11, sixth form, college and University.

-Using mind maps are one of the quickest and simplest ways to make notes and check what you remember.
+Using mind maps is one of the quickest and simplest ways to make notes and check what you remember.
 It works for all ages, and you can break what you know into topics that help you remember in your own pattern.

-Using flashcards to revise is always a good idea as it breaks up all your possible questions into smaller less daunting sections and can also be used to test yourself.
+Using flashcards to revise is always a good idea as it breaks up all your possible questions into smaller, less daunting sections and can also be used to test yourself.
 Imagine you need to give a short talk to your class about the topic, how are you going to condense it all into 1 or 2 cards?

 If you were presenting you would usually expand with your own ideas at the time of presenting, so use your flashcards as prompts, you can even colour code them or draw pictures or diagrams if that helps!